pixelwhipped/QuantizeFast/README.md

 Close enough is good enough.

 # Why
-Wanted to create an old school game engine but was experimenting with reducing HiDef textures to LoDef 8 bit indexed textures.
-Median Cut and Octree couldn't quite make the perfomance targets on my potato no matter how much I tried optimizing/over optimizing for a 320x200x32Bit input so I knuckled down and came up with this.
+Wanted to create an old school game engine, Think Mode13.
+I was experimenting with reducing Hi-Def textures to Lo-Def 8 bit indexed textures.
+Median Cut and Octree couldn't quite make the perfomance targets on my potato no matter how much I tried optimizing/over optimizing for a 320x200x32Bit input, so I knuckled down and came up with this.
 Not perfect but closer and figured others could improve or it could be a benifit to somebody somewhere so released it seperatly.